 B.Tech in Electrical and Electronics Engineering

 Electrical and Electronics Engineering (EEE) is the study and application of electricity, electronics, and electromagnetism.
-Since this field has widespread application, branching out to a different field after the completion of a B.Tech degree is easy, and usually followed.
-A EEE degree qualifies you for jobs that are directly related to your field, such as in Aerospace Engineering, Control and Instrumentation, Systems Analytics, etc.
+Since this field has widespread application, branching out to a different area after completing a B.Tech degree is easy and usually followed.
+A EEE degree qualifies you for jobs directly related to your field, such as Aerospace Engineering, Control and Instrumentation, Systems Analytics, etc.

-When it comes to picking between EEE and ECE, do keep in mind that ECE is broadly electronics-based, and communication systems form an integral part of the course.
-Although EEE students do learn ECE subjects like Electromagnetic Theory, Signals and Systems, etc. they are not as in-depth.
-E&I is a course that is structured very similarly to that of EEE, and in fact is a specialization that most people pursue post their degree, but if you’re interested in the design, maintenance, application and manufacturing of control systems, E&I would be a better fit.
+When picking between EEE and ECE, do keep in mind that ECE is broadly electronics-based, and communication systems form an integral part of the course.
+Although EEE students learn ECE subjects like Electromagnetic Theory, Signals and Systems, etc., they are not as in-depth.
+E&I is a course structured very similarly to that of EEE and is a specialisation that most people pursue post their degree, but if you’re interested in the design, maintenance, application and manufacturing of control systems, E&I would be a better fit.

-The Department of Electrical and Electronics Engineering at MIT was founded in the year 1960 and is one of the oldest departments in MIT, Manipal.
-The faculty are experienced, and barring a few, are extremely knowledgeable in their field.
-Often you’d hear students joke about how EEE is a five-year course owing to its difficulty, but do keep in mind that if you like the subjects and are truly passionate about the field, only then will you be able to do well.
-It’s definitely not a stream that you can take lightly.
+The Department of Electrical and Electronics Engineering at MIT was founded in 1960 and is one of the oldest departments in MIT, Manipal.
+The faculty are experienced, and barring a few, are highly knowledgeable in their field.
+Often you’d hear students joke about how EEE is a five-year course owing to its difficulty, but keep in mind that if you like the subjects and are truly passionate about the field, you will be able to do well.
+It’s not a stream that you can take lightly.

-The subjects offered by the department aside from the common ones being shared by E&I and ECE are Embedded Systems, Energy Systems, Automation Systems, Electrical Machinery, etc. To gauge your interest towards EEE, if you enjoyed most of 12th-grade physics, then this would be right up your alley.
+The subjects offered by the department, aside from the common ones being shared by E&I and ECE are Embedded Systems, Energy Systems, Automation Systems, Electrical Machinery, etc. To gauge your interest in EEE, this would be right up your alley if you enjoyed most of 12th-grade physics.

-Although a Master’s degree isn’t absolutely necessary to get core jobs in this stream, given how you learn a little bit of everything but not a whole of anything, a specialization would definitely help.
-MIT, apart from other top institutes like the IITs also offers an M.Tech in Electrical and Electronics Engineering.
+Although a Master’s degree isn’t necessary to get core jobs in this stream, given how you learn a little bit of everything but not a whole of anything, a specialisation would help.
+Apart from other top institutes like the IITs, MIT also offers an M.Tech in Electrical and Electronics Engineering.